 The mission of the Glastron GT 205 is to provide a sporty bowrider that can compete in the market segment by not only being well-built and feature-rich, but also by adding a retro sports car-savvy look into the mix, making what is sure to be among the most eye-catching boats on the water.
 By making the GT 205 available in three different models for three different applications, this one basic design can appeal to a large segment of sportboat buyers in its size range.

 Undoubtedly the most important of all her features is her styling.
 It makes the statement that this boat is unmistakably a Glastron.
 First, is her "reverse spear" graphic pattern on her hull sides.
 Second is her retro, late 1950s look with her slightly curved windshield and her apparent tail fins sweeping up from her hull sides.
-Some have said she reminds them of a 1960s Corvette because of her interior details, others point to the fins which were exhibited on many of Detroit's brands during a 4 to 5 year era.
+Some have said she reminds them of a 1960s Corvette because of her interior details.

 Hull Colors Are Offered As Standard.

 Most builders seem comfortable charging for a hull color other than white.
 Not so with Glastron as the GT Series is offered in no fewer than four different colors, none of them plain white.
-Pick from white and Sunburst Orange, white and Laser Red, white and Jet Black or white and Deep Navy.
+Pick from white, white and Crimson Red, white and Jet Black or white and Deep Navy.

 Standard Two-Tone Deck.

 Whatever color is selected for the hull, will be matched for the deck, along with white, to blend the whole boat together in the same color and style.
 This is a feature that is rarely seen, and we think that it looks great on the GT 205.

 Another feature that defines the GT Series is the low-profile windshield.
 Glastron calls it a “roadster” style and it has an all-aluminum frame and glass wings to deflect wind and spray.